Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Related Work

 \;

 \textbf{Repeated Sampling:} Previous work has demonstrated that repeated sampling can improve LLM capabilities in multiple domains.
 One of the most effective use cases is coding \cite{rozière2023codellamaopenfoundation, chen2021evaluatinglargelanguagemodels, kulal2019spocsearchbasedpseudocodecode}, where performance continues to scale up to a million samples and verification tools (e.g. unit tests) are often available to automatically score every candidate solution.
 Recently, \citet{arc_gpt4o} shows that repeated sampling is effective when solving puzzles from the ARC challenge \cite{chollet2019measureintelligence}, observing log-linear scaling as the number of samples increases.
 In chat applications, repeated sampling combined with best-of-N ranking with a reward model can outperform greedily sampling a single response \cite{irvine2023rewardingchatbotsrealworldengagement}.
-In domains without automatic verification tools, existing work shows that using majority voting~\cite{wang2023selfconsistency} or a trained model-based verifier \cite{cobbe2021training, lightman2023lets, hosseini2024vstar} to decide on a final answer can improve performance on reasoning tasks relative to taking a single sample.
+In domains without automatic verification tools, existing work shows that using majority voting~\cite{wang2023selfconsistency}, prompting an LLM \cite{davis2024networksnetworkscomplexityclass}, or training a model-based verifier \cite{cobbe2021training, lightman2023lets, hosseini2024vstar, wang2024mathshepherdverifyreinforcellms, kang2024mindstarenhancingmathreasoning}, to decide on a final answer can improve performance on reasoning tasks relative to taking a single sample. \citet{nguyen2024consistentpredictionlikelycorrect} finds that performing majority voting over answers that exceed a threshold length can outperform voting across all answers.
 Concurrent with our work, \citet{song2024goodbadgreedyevaluation} finds that using the best available sample improves LLM performance on chat, math, and code tasks, sweeping up to a max of 128 samples.
+Additionally, \citet{hassid2024largerbetterimprovedllm} find that when solving coding tasks, it can be more effective to draw more samples from a smaller model than draw fewer samples from a larger one.

 \;

 \textbf{Scaling Laws:} Characterizing how scaling affects model performance can lead to more informed decisions on how to allocate resources.
 Scaling laws for LLM training find a power law relationship between loss and the amount of training compute and provide estimates for the optimal model and dataset size given a fixed compute budget ~\cite{hestness2017deeplearningscalingpredictable, kaplan2020scaling, hoffmann2022trainingcomputeoptimallargelanguage}. \citet{jones2021scalingscalinglawsboard} finds scaling laws in the context of the board game Hex, observing that performance scales predictably with model size and the difficulty of the problem.
 Interestingly, they also show that performance scales with the amount of test-time compute spent while performing tree search.
 Recently, \citet{shao2024scalingretrievalbasedlanguagemodels} observe scaling laws when augmenting LLMs with external retrieval datasets, finding that performance on retrieval tasks scales smoothly with the size of the retrieval corpus.